np-mrd/npmrd_cross_domain_integration_docs/docs/embargo_update_breakdown.md

   ### assignment_data <a name="compounds_assignment_data"></a>
   type: list

-    - assignment_uuid <a name="compounds_assignment_data_assignment_uuid"></a>
+    - assignment_uuid <a name="nmr_data_assignment_data_assignment_uuid"></a>
         - Description: uuid value unique to the provided assignment data.
-Used as an identifier for this assignmetn data.
-Full length 36 character uuid.
+Used as an identifier for this assignment data.
+38 characters in length due to including a standard 36 character uuid as well as an additional dash and nucleus character.
+The first 36 characters are identical to the "sister assignment entry" (between C and H) to make matching the two of them easier.
-      - Example: `ff29e8c3-bbcb-4165-9631-a103743dd703`
+        - Example: `ff29e8c3-bbcb-4165-9631-a103743dd703-C`
         - type: string
-      - MaxLength: 36
+        - MaxLength: 38

     - nuclues <a name="compounds_assignment_data_nuclues"></a>
       - Description: The nucleus associated with this peak list entry.